RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 #### Result

-In summary, by using SIMD we can do a first blazing fast pass to know where we can split the input, then we can process each chunk in parallel.
-I think a similar technique is used by the popular [simdjson](https://github.com/simdjson/simdjson) library.
+In summary, by using SIMD, we can perform an initial, extremely fast pass to identify optimal split points in the input, and then process each chunk in parallel.
+I believe a similar technique is employed by the popular [simdjson](https://github.com/simdjson/simdjson) library.

-I executed the code on my Surface laptop, and these were the results:
+I executed the code on my Surface laptop, and here are the results:

 ```